What is Treasury Stock?

 Reasons for Share Buy Back

-- Reselling Purpose – accounting Treasury stock is often kept aside as reserved stock to raise finances or for future investments.
+- Reselling Purpose – They are often kept aside as reserved stock to raise finances or for future investments.
 A company may utilize the treasury stock to acquire a competing company.

-- Undervaluation – In some cases when the market is performing in a poor manner, the company’s stock may be underpriced in the open market.
-Buying back the stock usually gives a positive push to the share price and the remaining shareholders are eventually benefitted.
+- Undervaluation – In some cases, when the market is performing poorly, the company’s stock may be underpriced in the open market.
+Buying back the stock usually gives a positive push to the share price, and the remaining shareholders eventually benefit.

-- Retiring of Shares – If the treasury shares are labeled as retired then they cannot be sold and are removed from the market circulation.
-This leads to a permanent reduction thus forcing the remaining shares in the open market to serve as a larger percentage of the shareholders’ ownership.
+- Retiring of Shares – If the treasury shares are labeled as retired, then they cannot be sold and are removed from the market circulation.
+It leads to a permanent reduction, thus forcing the remaining shares in the open market to serve as a larger percentage of the shareholders’ ownership.

 Treasury Stock Video

-This has been a guide to what is Treasury Stock.
-Here we discuss treasury stocks in the balance sheet, it’s accounting along with practical examples.
-We also discuss differences between treasury shares and outstanding shares and the reasons why a company go for buybacks.
+This article has been a guide to what is Treasury Stock.
+Here we discuss treasury stocks in the balance sheet, and it’s accounting along with practical examples.
+We also discuss differences between treasury shares and outstanding shares and the reasons why a company goes for buybacks.
 You can learn more about Corporate Finance here –